Information about this course:

 Initial Course duration:

-- Mixed mode: Completion of 12 hours (minimum) of theory and practical training.
-This course is run as a two day course from 9am to 5pm on day one in your classroom on-site with real time remote training conducted in bush parkland on the second day at Churchill National Park, located in Melbourne’s south-eastern suburbs in Rowville between 10:30am to 2:30pm (approx).
-The main entrance to Churchill National Park is off Churchill Park Drive (Melway 82 C11) and the second day of the course kicks off from the picnic shelter at the Churchill Visitor Area.
+- Mixed mode: Completion of 12 hours of theory and practical training.
+Public courses are run as a two day course from 9:30am to 6pm on day one at our First Aid Training Centre, 251 St Georges Road, Northcote with real remote First Aid training conducted in bush parkland on the second day at Churchill National Park, located in Melbourne’s south-eastern suburbs in Rowville between 10:30am to 2:30pm (approx).
+The main entrance to Churchill National Park is off Churchill Park Drive (Melway 82 C11) and the second day of the course kicks off from the picnic shelter complete with cooking facilities at the Churchill Visitor Area.
+So pack a picnic lunch to enjoy and even get some bushwalking in afterwards!
+Other bush parkland locations may also be conducted.

 Pre course study options: